 The Sphinx sits around 9.5 miles from the city of Cairo.
 You can hail a taxi from the city to the Pyramids of Giza, and then take a camel ride to the Sphinx.

 3. David, Firenze

 - Country: Italy

 - Year: 1501

 - Height: 17 ft

 - Weight: 12,000 pounds

-David, Michelangelo’s finest masterpiece, is one of the most iconic sculptures ever carved.
-With eyes that seem like they are about to blink and veins that almost feel like they are pulsating, we won’t be surprised if one day David just comes to life.
+Next on the list of the most famous statues worldwide is David by Michelangelo.
+The statue is one of the most iconic sculptures ever carved.
+With eyes that seem like they are about to blink and veins that almost feel like they are pulsating, we won’t be surprised if, one day, David just comes to life.